yearn/yearn-security/SECURITY.md

 ## Sending Disclosures

-In the case where we become aware of security issues affecting other projects that has never affected Yearn, our intention is to inform those projects of security issues on a best effort basis.
+In the case where we become aware of security issues affecting other projects that has never affected Obol, our intention is to inform those projects of security issues on a best effort basis.

-In the case where we fix a security issue in Yearn that also affects the following neighboring projects, our intention is to engage in responsible disclosures with them as described in the adopted [standard](https://github.com/RD-Crypto-Spec/Responsible-Disclosure), subject to the deviations described in the deviations [section](#deviations-from-the-standard) of this document.
+In the case where we fix a security issue in Obol that also affects the following neighboring projects, our intention is to engage in responsible disclosures with them as described in the adopted [standard](https://github.com/RD-Crypto-Spec/Responsible-Disclosure), subject to the deviations described in the deviations [section](#deviations-from-the-standard) of this document.

 ## Bilateral Responsible Disclosure Agreements

-_Yearn does not currently have any established bilateral disclosure agreements._
+_Obol does not currently have any established bilateral disclosure agreements._

 ## Bug Bounty Program

-Yearn has a Bug Bounty program to encourage security researchers to spend time studying the protocol in order to uncover vulnerabilities.
+Obol has a Bug Bounty program to encourage security researchers to spend time studying the protocol in order to uncover vulnerabilities.
 We believe these researchers should get fairly compensated for their time and effort, and acknowledged for their valuable contributions.

 ### Rules

 1. Bug has not been publicly disclosed.
-2. Vulnerabilities that have been previously submitted by another contributor or already known by the Yearn development team are not eligible for rewards.
+2. Vulnerabilities that have been previously submitted by another contributor or already known by the Obol development team are not eligible for rewards.
 3. The size of the bounty payout depends on the assessment of the severity of the exploit.
 Please refer to the rewards [section](#rewards) below for additional details.
 4. Bugs must be reproducible in order for us to verify the vulnerability.
-5. Rewards and the validity of bugs are determined by the Yearn security team and any payouts are made at their sole discretion.
+5. Rewards and the validity of bugs are determined by the Obol security team and any payouts are made at their sole discretion.
-6. Terms and conditions of the Bug Bounty program can be changed at any time at the discretion of Yearn.
+6. Terms and conditions of the Bug Bounty program can be changed at any time at the discretion of Obol.
-7. Details of any valid bugs may be shared with complementary protocols utilized in the Yearn ecosystem in order to promote ecosystem cohesion and safety.
+7. Details of any valid bugs may be shared with complementary protocols utilized in the Obol ecosystem in order to promote ecosystem cohesion and safety.

 ### Classifications